-The geotechnical investigation program was completed and design purposes.
-Once the project development is finalized, a detailed geotechnical investigation is recommended to place supplemental boreholes and monitoring wells to address soil, bedrock and groundwater conditions within the vicinity of specific structures.
+The geotechnical investigation program was completed for design purposes.
+Once the project development details are further finalized, a detailed geotechnical investigation is recommended to place supplemental boreholes and monitoring wells to address soil, bedrock and groundwater conditions within the vicinity of specific structures for construction purposes.

-For the foundation design data provided herein to be applicable that a materials testing and observation services program is required to be completed.
-The following aspects be performed by the geotechnical consultant:
+The foundation design data herein is considered applicable provided that a materials testing and observation services program is completed for the proposed development.
+The following aspects should be performed by Paterson Group:

-Review of the geotechnical aspects of the excavating contractor's shoring design, prior to construction.
+Review of the geotechnical aspects of the excavating contractor's shoring design.

+prior to construction.
 Review the bedrock stabilization and excavation requirements.
 Review proposed waterproofing and foundation drainage design and requirements.
 Observation of all bearing surfaces prior to the placement of concrete.
 Sampling and testing of the concrete and fill materials.
 Periodic observation of the condition of unsupported excavation side slopes in excess of 3 m in height, if applicable.
 Observation of all subgrades prior to backfilling.
 Field density tests to determine the level of compaction achieved.
 Sampling and testing of the bituminous concrete including mix design reviews.